Behdokhttt/KinArm_VR/README.md

 ## Repository Structure

-The data for this study include responses from subjective questionnaires and resistance measurements from a wearable sleeve sensor, as detailed in our experimental procedures, respectively, under pre and post-questionnaires, and resistance of elbow movements in each task.
+The data for this study includes responses from subjective questionnaires and resistance measurements from a wearable sleeve sensor, as detailed in our experimental procedures, respectively, under pre and post-questionnaires, and resistance of elbow movements in each task.